mfkhan267/my_jenkins_app/jenkins_on_azure/README.md

     **Key points**:

-    - Upon successful connection, the Cloud Shell prompt includes the user name and virtual machine name: `azureuser@jenkins-get-started-vm`.
+    - Upon successful connection, the Cloud Shell prompt includes the user name and virtual machine name: `azureuser@jenkinsvm267`.

 Verify that Jenkins is running by getting the status of the Jenkins service.